- 1 Hey Google, Open Assistant Settings

 Google Assistant settings page offers options to customize the app and its services.
 This page explains all those settings and how to use them.
 Let’s start with how to access Google Assistant Settings.

-Open Google Assistant Settings
+Hey Google, Open Assistant Settings

 The easiest way to go to Google Assistant settings is a voice command.
 Use: